-Civil Engineering and Architecture (CEA)\\
+Civil Engineering and Architecture (CEA)

 The CEA course is intended to serve as a specialization course within the Pre-Engineering/STEM program.
 It may be taken in sequence or taken as a stand-alone course (see prerequisites).
 The course is structured to enable all students to have a variety of experiences that will provide an overview of both fields.
 Students work individually as well as in teams, exploring hands-on projects and activities to learn the characteristics of civil engineering and architecture.
 The major focus of the Civil Engineering and Architecture course is a long-term project that involves the development of a local property site.
 Students learn about documenting their project, solving problems, and communicating their solutions to their peers and members of the professional community of civil engineering and architecture.
-The CEA class is not sufficient as a prerequisite for the EDD course.